+In order to guide people in developing Inter-Cultural Intelligence we developed a behavioral grid that is structured around Three Meta-Competencies.
 We looked at the three most important things that affect behavior and how certain meta-competencies influence what we do in an intercultural environment.
 We then prioritized them to help you learn how to engage in a more meaningful way.

-Meta-competency #1: Master Fear In Order To Operate Freely.
+Meta-competency #1: Master Fear, Operate in Freedom.

-Emotional Intelligence is a good starter point for beginning to master your fears in intercultural environments, but without Inter-Cultural Intelligence, you are fighting a losing battle.
-How do you presume to master your fears when you are in a foreign intercultural environment where you have no idea of what’s going on, you don’t speak the language, the signs don’t make sense, you’ve never been there before, the words people speak don’t mean the same things you take them to mean, the non-verbal communication makes no sense, the rituals are foreign.
-All the Emotional Intelligence in the world won’t allow you to be truly successful in mastering your fears or apprehensions in intercultural environments that are foreign to you.
+People have argued that Emotional Intelligence is the place to go when you want to develop these types of skills (self-awareness, self-motivation, self-regulation).
+I agree that Emotional Intelligence is a good starting point for beginning to master your fears.
+The dilemma we face is that EI is developed within a certain context.
+High EI in one context does not always guarantee high EI in another context (This is called the ‘in-group <> out-group effect’).
+Therefore, you need Inter-Cultural Intelligence to stretch your EI into the new context.
+Mastering your fears becomes a whole lot more difficult when you are in an intercultural environment where you have no idea of what’s going on: You don’t speak the language, the signs don’t make sense, you’ve never been there before, the words people speak don’t mean the same things you take them to mean, the non-verbal communication makes no sense, the rituals are foreign… All the Emotional Intelligence in the world will not help you to be truly successful in mastering your fears or apprehensions in intercultural environments that are foreign to you.

 It is important to bring Inter-Cultural Intelligence into the mix and to use self-awareness, self-motivation, and self-regulation in being able to name your fear.
 In intercultural environments, mastery over fear involves channeling your emotion, not suppressing or ignoring it.